IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 Systemic discrimination results in unquestioned policy and practices which disadvantage men that are defended and justified as 'the way things are'.
 For example, men's persistent over-representation in prison by fifteen to twenty times is accepted as normal, and evidence of bias and discrimination against men in the justice system is dismissed, minimised or ignored. **See page on discrimination in the justice system for more.**

+States should use incentives to encourage people to "change their attitudes and behaviour" to men and boys so that they do not

 >  Tackling such discrimination will usually require a comprehensive approach with a range of laws, policies and programmes, including temporary special measures.
 States parties should consider using incentives to encourage public and private actors to **change their attitudes and behaviour in relation to individuals and groups of individuals facing systemic discrimination**, or penalize them in case of non-compliance.
 Public leadership and programmes to raise awareness about systemic discrimination and the adoption of strict measures against **incitement to discrimination** are often necessary.
 Eliminating systemic discrimination will frequently require devoting greater resources to traditionally neglected groups.
 Given the **persistent hostility towards some groups**, particular attention will need to be given to ensuring that laws and policies are **implemented by officials** and others in practice.[^68]